Automatic activation device: Safety

 AADs can malfunction and deploy the reserve parachute when the firing parameters have not been met.
 This will result in either a premature reserve deployment if it happens prior to main deployment, or in both parachutes being deployed if it happens after main deployment.
 A premature reserve deployment can be dangerous if it happens while exiting the aircraft, in close proximity to other skydivers in freefall, or if the skydiver is falling faster than the safe deployment speed, which can result in catastrophic equipment failure and injury or even death of the jumper.
 A deployment of both canopies could result in an entanglement between the two canopies.

 Undesired AAD activations can also occur due to user error.
 This can happen if the skydiver deploys the main canopy too low, and the AAD activates while the main is deploying, resulting in both parachutes being deployed.
 It can also happen if the AAD is not calibrated to the correct ground level, either due to turning the AAD on at a location with a different elevation than the airport, or entering an incorrect altitude offset (a feature that is normally used to compensate for a landing zone that is at a different elevation than the airport).

 Some models of AAD carry a risk of deploying the reserve inside the aircraft in cases of sudden aircraft depressurization, or during a rapid descent when landing with the aircraft.

 The risk of an AAD malfunction is far smaller than the risk of a situation in which the AAD can save somebody's life.
 For this reason, many countries (such as Denmark) require AADs for all skydivers and jumps.
 In countries where AADs are not legally mandated (such as the US), many drop zones still require all jumpers to use AADs.
 Others require all student jumpers to use them even if licensed jumpers are not.

+AADs were originally called AODs for Automatic Opening Device, but was changed to Automatic Activation Device, AAD, in the 1980's to reflect the true nature of its operation.
+The AAD activates the opening sequence, but other very uncommon events could prevent the activation sequence from fully opening the parachute.